Ty-Fonze/AI-Tradesman/README.md

 - **Sector Analysis**: Track sector performance and correlations between stocks and indices.
 - **Interactive Dashboard**: Visualize insights and interact with AI-generated recommendations.
 - **Educational Guidance**: Learn trading strategies with mentor-mode explanations and tips.

 ---

+## 🛠️ Current Progress
+### Backend
+- **AI Integration**: Backend AI is functional and ready for integration with the frontend.
+- **Real-Time Monitoring**: Redis-based system fetches live stock data and triggers alerts based on predefined thresholds.
+- **Data Handling**:
+  - Historical stock data is stored in a local SQLite database.
+  - Real-time stock data is stored in Redis for fast access and periodic updates.
+- **APIs**: Flask-SocketIO is set up for real-time communication between the backend and frontend.

+### Frontend
+- **React Dashboard**:
+  - The base dashboard is implemented using React and Electron.
+  - Widgets like `LiveTickerWidget` are functional and display dynamic content.
+- **Planned Enhancements**:
+  - Movable and scalable widgets using libraries like `react-grid-layout`.
+  - A central widget to serve as the "host dashboard."
+  - AI backend integration for dynamic widget interaction.

+---